AndersNorman/NormansWebShop-Rust/README.md

 Note that the mysql server settings are in (/settings.php).

+To see how to edit the steamauth config go to https://github.com/SmItH197/SteamAuthentication

 Once that is done go to /basket.php to create the database!

 If you need help please make a Issue report, and i haven't been active recently on the Rust Webshop.
 It's mostly done but i there is such things to add like Search bars.
 I been working on a simple Online Card Game on C++ with Direct2d and i got it working, but i have been focusing on adding settings and Etcetera.